Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 I don't want to dump 50 links on you for reading, with each of them having their own 5 links each and make you end up lost in the sea of information.
-Neither do I want to recommend you 5 extremely wonderfully written books on hacking and exploitation each being 300-600 pages long.
-Yes those will help, but the goal is to first get to the point where you can walk, learn to run later on.
+Neither do I want to recommend you 5 extremely wonderfully written books on hacking and exploitation with each being 300-600 pages long.
+You'll get to that stage eventually, but it's not absolutely required if you just want to pass that dreaded 24 hour exam, amazing as those resources are.

-If you want to be really good at it, then do read through the ton of resources and books available on the internet.
-But if you just want to prepare yourself sufficiently for the OSCP, this guide is for you.
+Ff you just want to prepare yourself sufficiently for the OSCP, this guide is for you.
 Do note that this will **NOT** make you a good penetration tester.
 Many real world scenarios and test cases performed in a penetration test are not tested in the exam.
 The OSCP is a **beginner** certification(albeit a difficult one) which teaches you the basic methodology and mindset of a hacker.

+That being said, if you want to be truly good at it, and not just a walking certificate, then do make it a point to read through the ton of resources and books available on the internet.

 ---